Hijjas Kasturi: Career

 Hijjas started as a Draughtsman with the Singapore Housing Trust in 1956, preparing the Master Plan for Queenstown, and lowcost flats for Singapore.
-After three years, he joined the South Australian Housing Trust as a Draughtsman preparing the Master Plan for Elizabeth Town, South Australia, and various housing schemes.
+After three years, he joined the South Australian Housing Trust as a Draughtsman preparing the Master Plan for Elizabeth Town, South Australia and various housing schemes.

 In 1961, Hijjas became an Architectural Assistant with Brown & Davis, South Australia, working on hospital planning, commercial and religious buildings and housing.
 In 1965, he became an architect with Hume Proprietary Ltd., Melbourne, Australia planning the construction of factories, warehouses and district offices.

 In 1966, Hijjas returned to Singapore and became an Architect/Planner with Urban Renewal Department of the Housing and Development Board of Singapore, in charge of the central transportation terminus study, planning for Ministry of Internal Defence Headquarters and city Development.

-However, in 1967, he left Singapore for Malaysia and become the Team leader for feasibility study for the establishment of InstitutTeknoloji MARA.
-He was also the Founding Head of, School of Art and Architecture, Institut Teknologi MARA (ITM) and the Master Planner for ITM Complex at Shah Alam.
+However, in 1967, he left Singapore for Malaysia and become the Team leader for feasibility study for the establishment of Institut Teknologi MARA (ITM; now Universiti Teknologi MARA or UiTM).
+He was also the Founding Head of, School of Art and Architecture, ITM and the Master Planner for ITM Complex at Shah Alam.
 He was also the architect for MARA Vocational Institute, Malacca.

 In 1969, he was the founding principal partner of AkitekBersekutu, subsequently AkitekBersekutu Malaysia.
 He was also the Founding principal of Hijjas Kasturi Associates Sdn., Architects and Planners.

 Notable buildings

 Hijjas was the architect of Wisma Equity one of the most prominent brutalist buildings constructed in Malaysia.
 Located at 150, Jalan Ampang, 50450, Kuala Lumpur, it is on a prominent site and was completed in 1982.
-It was officially opened in 1983 by Dato Elyasbin Omar.
+It was officially opened in 1983 by Dato Elyas bin Omar.
 Wisma Equity is an 11 floors office building including a lower ground.
 It is made of exposed concrete, and the building appears to defy gravity and structure by becoming larger as it rises.
 In this regard, it bears a formal similarity to Marcel Breuer's Whitney Museum in New York City.

 Major buildings designed by Hijjas Kasturi Associates include the Menara Maybank (1987), Tabung Haji (1986), Telekom Tower (2001), Putrajaya International Convention Centre (2004) and the 4G11 Tower in Putrajaya (2008).